Money & Business · Guide · Writing & Content

 How to Write a Resume

-A resume the ATS reads and humans love: format, bullets that show impact, and what to cut.
+Build a resume the ATS reads and humans love: clean format, bullets that show impact, and what to cut.
+Free guide, instant tips, no sign-up needed.

 A resume has one job: get you an interview.
 Not tell your life story, not show off every project, not impress your mother.
 A reviewer spends 6–8 seconds on your resume in the first pass.
 If it doesn’t signal “qualified, worth 30 minutes” in that window, it goes in the no pile.